 If you have been charged with any drug crimes, contact the Law Offices of Randall Sousa for a free consultation with a Fairfax drug lawyer.
 We also provide representation for people charged with the possession or sale of marijuana.
 Many times, children are led astray by peer pressure and find themselves in legal trouble for possessing narcotics.
 If your child has been charged with any drug crimes, we are extremely well-versed in providing representation to juveniles.
 To be sure, juveniles are often arrested for the possession or use of narcotics while on school property.
 If your child faces scholastic discipline in addition to criminal charges, our firm has a strong record of success in obtaining favorable outcomes in student disciplinary hearings.

 No matter what, if you find yourself in a situation where the police are questioning you, invoke your right to remain silent and your right to an attorney.
 You must always take advantage of these rights and you must always remember that you should never consent to any searches.
+If the police tell you that they’ll bring in a drug dog to search your vehicle, don’t fall for it.
 Make the police obtain a warrant.
 If they fail to obtain a warrant, your Fairfax drug lawyer may be able to move the court to suppress any unlawfully obtained evidence.